 2019 has been a great year for AMD, with new CPU and graphics card launches that are capturing massive attention from the industry and hardware fans as a whole.
 But that’s not to say it doesn’t have stiff competition in both camps.
 Its new Ryzen 3000 CPUs go head to head with Intel’s best on price, but how do they compare on performance?

-With new hardware in hand, there are great comparisons for us to make throughout the new range of Ryzen chips and at the top end, $500 price, we have the Core i9-9900K versus the Ryzen 9 3900X.
+With new hardware in hand, there are great comparisons for us to make throughout the new range of Ryzen chips and at the top end, for around $500, we have the Core i9-9900K versus the Ryzen 9 3900X.
 Which will be the best chip of them all?

 By the numbers

-Only eclipsed by its 16-core brethren, the Ryzen 9 3900X is the most powerful mainstream CPU AMD has ever released, and it has some fantastically powerful specifications.
+Only eclipsed by its incoming 16-core brethren, the Ryzen 9 3900X is the most powerful mainstream CPU AMD has ever released, and it has some fantastical specifications.
 The is no slouch though, and by the numbers, they’re pretty comparable.

 |Intel Core i9 9900K||AMD Ryzen 9 3900X|